Home | List of Talks | About | Search

 August 1, 1979 Dharma Talk by Dainin Katagiri Roshi

-What is a Buddha, and what does a Buddha experience?
-Katagiri Roshi describes three kinds of enlightenment: kaku (awareness), satori, and sho (realization or verification).
+What is a buddha, and what does a buddha experience?
+Katagiri Roshi describes three kinds of enlightenment: kaku (awareness), satori, and shō (realization or verification).
 He explains three aspects of the utmost, right, perfect enlightenment from the Diamond Sutra: the marklessness of all things, the marklessness of their emptiness, and the marklessness of their suchness.
 Also: Why we exist, how to experience spiritual security, and why we shouldn’t get too caught up in Buddhist psychology.

 Diamond Sutra: Giving and Non-Covetousness